River Tame, West Midlands: Flooding

 There have been major flooding problems associated with the river.
 These result largely from the mainly urban character of the upper catchment.
 Rainfall runs off the roofs and hard surfaces, raising river levels very rapidly.
-Rapid house-building and commercial development may have exacerbated the problem in recent years.
+Rapid housebuilding and commercial development may have exacerbated the problem in recent years.
 Another development contributing to worse flooding has been the general rise in groundwater levels in the upper catchment area.
 As traditional industries have declined and been replaced by light industries and services, far less water has been taken from the river and the underlying aquifer.

 The river is susceptible to spectacular flooding at the village of Hopwas, between Tamworth and Lichfield, during periods of heavy autumnal rain.
-The long-term persistence of the problem is attested by the Anglo-Saxon meaning of the village's name:- hop - nook of land, was - watery.
+The long-term persistence of the problem is attested by the Anglo-Saxon meaning of the village's name:- hop – nook of land, was – watery.
 There is also a substantial bend in the course of the river between Hopwas and Elford, giving rise to the name Tamhorn for the area.